 We especially love Sea Life, situated on the gorgeous Loch Lomond shores, and just 30 minutes from Glasgow.
 There are over 1500 creatures to see, including Scotland’s largest collection of shark species.
 You can also enjoy breath-taking views of Loch Lomond, as well enjoy a cuppa in their Loch View Coffee Shop.
 Currently, you can also enjoy 30% off when you book on our offers page – https://thingstodoingla.com/offers/

-Whatever you choose to do this October week, we hope you have an amazing time and get lots of quality time with your family!
-Stay safe!
+Whatever you choose to do this October week, we hope you have an amazing time with your family!